-Op-Ed Column by State Senator Judy Schwank
+Op-ed by State Senator Judy Schwank

 My first job in college was working in a university demonstration garden.
 I had dreamed of being a horticulturist since I was 10 years old, and this was the first time I would get to work in my chosen field.